Jump down to the schedule, assignments, or policies (including my AI policy).

 - To generate boilerplate code; to debug error messages.
 You will learn a wide variety of tools in a short amount of time – I don’t expect you to become an expert on your own.
 You may use generative AI to assist with coding and to get you 80% of the way there on assignments.
 You will need to revise this code, since AI will produce buggy or inefficient code.

-- To verbally read articles (so you listen to the original text, rather than read it); to summarize articles for your own understanding (not for a grade) after you have already read the original text.
+- To verbally read the full contents of articles (so you listen to the original text, rather than read it); to summarize articles for your own understanding (not for a grade) after you have already read the original text.

 You may NOT use AI: